David-Henery4/myTeam-Football-Dashboard/README.md

 I also used **parcel** as my bundler in order to compile everything together for the final version.
 **Git** was used for version control thoughout the building of the project.
 Aswell as being connected to gitHub for a online intergration with the repo.

+**core.js** & **regenerator-runtime** were used for polyfilling and ensuring that all modern features used will be backwards compatiable and work on older browsers.

 I also used npm to install and use **Chart.js**.
 This was used in order to render some of the data to the pie charts & the radar charts and display the data in a clean and more visual way.

 ### APIs used